feldoh/NearlyHuman/README.md

 From the mind behind "Total Control" comes Nearly Human, a unique pack of vanilla apparel compatible alien races designed to bring greater diversity to your neck of the rim!

+**Originally posted by a satisfied customer:**
+> Nearly Human isn't like other race or faction mods.
+It doesn't come with a bunch of fancy gimmicks, nor any apparel or weaponry, nor established lore.
+Each race in Nearly Human is visually distinct, with race specific attributes to fit their core style.
+Rimsential is handing you the canvas and saying "tell us a fantastic story"!

+## Details
+>Wait, how am I supposed to use this?

+Why, through the power of Total Control, of course!
+When combined with the cultural crafting powers of the ideology DLC, anything is possible!
+We also recommend Faction Customizer - player crafted ideologies for player crafted races and more!

+>Wait, I can just use these mods, dress them up, slap an ideology on them, and go?

+It's that easy.
+No fluff, no mod bloat, and no mess.
+Nearly Human is a pack of alien races ready to be whoever you decide they should be!
+It's YOUR story after all!
+Each race comes with two basic template factions, one eager to come to your aid, and another presently plotting your downfall.
+Create loyal allies, mischievous misfits, or roaring rivals!

+### Races:

+#### Packkin
+The Packkin or "ape men" are fierce melee fighters and can carry more than the average bear! (*bear based statements accuracy may vary)

+#### Waterborne
+The Waterborne or "fish bros" crawled from the oceanic depths of their home world and can move faster on water tiles as a result!

+#### Hivekind
+The Hivekind or "that one with the extra peepers" are fast on their feet and their extra eyes give them an advantage when ranged weaponry is involved!

+#### Fulcrum
+The Fulcrum or "definitely not Wall-E" were created with efficiency in mind and are outmatched by few where building is concerned!

+#### Stargazers
+The Stargazers or "is that a Zabrak" are a race of tattoo covered natural healers from far, far, far away.
+Did we mention they have tattoos?
+Did we mention far, far, away?
+No, seriously.
+Did we?

 ## Contributors
 * Orpheusly
 * Taranchuk
+* Krazy4Games
 * Feldoh

 ## Building and Releasing